CodePushGo/website/src/content/blog/en/how-native-bridge-works-in-capacitor-android-apps.md

     -   **JavaScript to Android:** Sends serialized requests to native Android methods.
     -   **Android to JavaScript:** Uses callbacks for event broadcasting, direct responses, and state updates.
 -   **Setup Requirements:**
-    -   Use Capacitor 6.x or 7.x.
+    -   Use React Native 6.x or 7.x.
     -   Configure [Gradle](https://gradle.org/), `AndroidManifest.xml`, and web assets.
 -   **Optimization Tips:**
     -   Use partial updates to reduce bandwidth.